 Fortunate is an understatement.
-Jackson’s acting career flourished and his resume includes films with Tom Cruise, John Travolta, Vince Vaughn, and other A-list actors as well as television appearances and music videos, including his role as Jana Kramer’s love interest in her "Whiskey" video where his boxing experience paid off in the climactic fight scene.
+Jackson’s acting career flourished, and his resume includes films with Tom Cruise, John Travolta, Vince Vaughn, and other A-list actors as well as television appearances and music videos, including his role as Jana Kramer’s love interest in her "Whiskey" video where his boxing experience paid off in the climactic fight scene.

 Though he's appreciative of the experiences he's had as an actor, music has always been his first love.
-He's written songs for Meghan Linsey and Dove Award-winning Christian band the Newsboys among others, and he’s collaborated with some of the most respected songwriters in the world, including Desmond Child, the Newsboys Michael Tait, and Love and Theft's Stephen Barker Liles.
-He’s learned to move effortlessly between genres but admits he leans toward country music.
-"I listened to my grandfather play country music on his 1952 Gibson guitar by his wood-burning stove,” says Jackson, who moved to Nashville in 2009 and lives on a 16-acre farm west of town called Jackson Hill.
-“I’ve been told, ‘You’ve got to pick a genre,' and I’m like, ‘No. No, I don't.
-I don’t.’
-And I won’t, but I’m more driven to country Music because of my grandfather and because I believe country Music tells the truth."
+He's collaborated & written with some of the most respected songwriters in the world, including Desmond Child, the “Newsboys / DC Talk’s “Michael Tait, “Love & Theft's” Stephen Liles.
+He has learned to move effortlessly between genres but admits he leans toward country music.
+"I grew up listening to my grandfather play country music on his 1952 Gibson guitar by his wood-burning stove, and watching “Yee Haw” at the Grand Ole Opry, “ says Jackson, who moved to Nashville in 2009 and lives on a 16-acre farm west of town called Jackson hill.
+"I’ve been told,' you've got to pick a genre,' and I’m like, 'no. no, I don't.
+However, I am more driven to Country music because of my grandfather and because I believe Country music tells the truth."

-Working with Grammy Award-winning producers, writers, artists, engineers, and multi-platinum-selling artists around the world to A-List Actors and Film Makers:
+Working with Grammy award-winning producers, writers, artists, engineers, and multi-platinum-selling artists around the world to A-list actors and filmmakers:

-*Over 15 million Youtube views combined.
+*Over 17 million YouTube views combined.